 - Web services.
 The option speaks the language of the internet.
 It uses an HTTPS connection, which means it’s secure by nature and doesn’t strictly require a VPN tunnel for security, although you may decide to deploy one for an additional layer of security.

-The Corevist Platform can use either method in several different configurations:
+Corevist Commerce Cloud can use either method in several different configurations:

 So which is best, HTTPS or RFC?